kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 ---
 title: "vitamin dickhead"
+subtitle: permalink:/vitamin-dickhead"
-subtitle: "(or how to make decisions in monasteries)"
+excerpt: "(or how to make decisions in monasteries)"
-permalink: "/vitamin-dickhead"
-excerpt: ""
 date: 2025-08-21
 categories:
   - blog